- Migrate WordPress

-Since your existing WordPress site will be replaced by a static version of your site generated by Staatic, you will need to move your current (dynamic) WordPress installation to another location.
+Since your existing WordPress site will be replaced with a static version of your site generated by Staatic, you will need to migrate your current (dynamic) WordPress installation to another location.

-To migrate your WordPress installation to the new location, instead of moving everything, we recommend making a clone of your site.
-This will allow for an almost zero downtime migration without the risk of loosing important data.
+To migrate your WordPress installation to a new location, instead of moving everything manually we recommend making a clone of your existing site.
+This will allow for an almost zero-downtime migration without the risk of loosing important data.

 There are many WordPress plugins that can help you with this.
-One plugin that we have good experiences with is Duplicator, but any other should work fine as well.
+One plugin that we have good experiences with is Duplicator, but any other migration plugin should work fine as well.

 Note: If you have a Multisite installation of WordPress and want to migrate all sites at once using Duplicator, this requires Duplicator Pro which is not free.

 We will be assuming that you have your WordPress installation setup on “www.mysite.com“, and you are going to migrate it to “wordpress.mysite.com“, making it possible to use

 www.mysite.com to host the static version of your site.

 We will also be assuming that you have administrator access to both locations.